the invention of the first electric motor strong enough to do work

 Motor Company emerged in the late 2000s with high performance

 and high cost electric cars.
-The cars have the greatest range so far
+The Roadster was based on the Lotus with

 New Rise of Electric Vehicles: